 5 Differences Between Open Source and Closed Source Software

-In this article we will speak about their differences, but before it let’s clarify what open source and closed source software are.
+In this article we will get open source vs closed source explained and speak about their differences, but before it let’s clarify what open source and closed source software are.

 Open source software (OSS) refers to the software which uses the code freely available on the Internet.
 The code can be copied, modified or deleted by other users and organizations.
 As the software is open to the public, the result is that it constantly updates, improves and expands as more people can work on its improvement.